heikotopol/heikotopol.github.io/_pages/about.md

 Welcome to my private page.
-I work at [**New Uzbekistan University**](https://newuu.uz/), an emerging university in Central Asia, which was funded in 2021.
-At the **Department of Mechanical Engineering**, I develop mathematical models, which describe the mechanical behavior of heterogeneous materials.
+I develop mathematical models that describe the mechanical behavior of heterogeneous materials.
 A particular emphasis is placed on the modeling of biological soft tissue.

 <!---